 At Dr. Konstantin's practice in Manhattan, NYC, and around the world, the facelift has long been considered the "gold standard" of facial rejuvenation.
 No other cosmetic procedure can compare to its profound rejuvenating effect.
 Improving skin laxity, reducing facial wrinkles, smoothing out deep lines, and restoring youthful facial contours are just a few most notable benefits of a facelift.
 However, looking years younger does not mean looking different.
 A double board-certified facial plastic surgeon and facelift specialist in New York City, Dr. Konstantin often tells his patients: "Your face will still be your face, it will just look years younger."

 Keep in mind that each patient is unique and your results may vary.

 Before & After

-This pateints presents with concerns of early aging changes.
-Sagging cheeks, loss of jawline defenition, skin laxity under the chin and tired looking eyes were her main complaints. ...
+This pateint presented concerns of early aging changes.
+Sagging cheeks, loss of jawline definition, skin laxity under the chin and tired looking eyes were her main complaints.
+Face a...

 Before & After

 This patient presented with advanced signs of facial aging.
 There is extensive skin laxity in the neck, significant jowls, sagging cheeks and "bags" under the eyes.
 All o...